Should I Build My Own Website?

-Sometimes the money you think you'll save by building your own website is lost when you have a pointless website with no call to action, or clear direction.
+Sometimes the money you think you'll save by building your own website is lost when you have a pointless site with no call to action or clear direction.

 A professional can look at your business with objectivity and align the design of the site with the goals of your business, help you read website analytics, and provide suggestions to help you increase traffic and search engine visibility.

 It is not widely known that templated website builders like Squarespace have options in their back end that allow for further customization with CSS, code injections, and other developer tools.
 With this in mind, you can feel good about building your own website or hiring someone with design sense to to it for you at a fraction of the price of full web development.